mmbman/Katagiri/1979-08-01-Diamond-Sutra-Emptiness.md

 ##### 3:52

 In Japanese, enlightenment is described by three different characters.
-One is ‘kaku’: awareness.
-The second is [satori](glossary#satori) – you are very familiar with this term, satori.
-The third is ‘sho’: that is usually translated as “realization”.
+One is *kaku*: awareness.
+The second is [*satori*](glossary#satori) – you are very familiar with this term, satori.
+The third is *sho*: that is usually translated as “realization”.
 So enlightenment, broadly speaking, is to know or to awaken to the real nature, original nature of existence.
 The original nature of existence is, truth.

 According to the first term, kaku, awareness, this kind of [enlightenment](glossary#enlightenment) is to know, to experience the truth at the conscious level.
 Still that experience of enlightenment which is called awareness is at the conscious level.
 So whoever you are, if you practice [zazen](glossary#zazen) – or even though you don’t practice zazen – if you do your best to take care of your life, living in peace with all sentient beings with your best effort, at that time, whoever you are, everybody can experience awareness, which allows you to touch the core of existence.